commontoolsinc/labs/scripts/dummy_data/README.md

 - Allow specifying golden replacements
 - Allow passing named parameters at command line for replacements
 - Make generate_multi use generate.py under the covers
+- Figure out a way to allow transcludes of raw prompt text without executing them
+- Figure out a way to allow prompts to run a for each on output from a file